ww7/kopia-backup-scripts/docs/Postgres-backups-solutions.md

 - No managing of tablespaces

 ## Binary backups: `pgBackRest`, `wal-e/wal-g`, `pg_probackup`, `barman` etc
-Highly functional solutions for backup and recovery of PostgreSQL database clusters.
-(based on `pg_basebackup` that allow to make binary backups but hard to use)
+Highly functional solutions for backup and recovery of PostgreSQL clusters (based on `pg_basebackup` official tool for binary backups, hard to use).

 #### PROS:
 - Incremental/differential backups